Menu

 Ordering outpatient donor milk for your child

-For orders of bridge donor milk or discretionary use donor milk for no longer than two weeks to be picked up at the milk bank or a local dispensary, follow the instructions of our Donor Milk in You Neighborhood Program.
+For orders of bridge donor milk or discretionary use donor milk for no longer than two weeks to be picked up at the milk bank or a local dispensary, follow the instructions of our Donor Milk in Your Neighborhood Program.
 Please contact the milk bank at 412-281-4400 or orders@midatlanticmilkbank.org to arrange for pickup before filling out the form.

 For donor milk use exceeding two weeks or for donor milk to be covered by insurance follow these instructions: